-[END OF EXHIBIT “A”]
+[END OF EXHIBIT “B”]

 Schedule 1

 VESTING OF CLASS A MEMBERS’ UNITS

 All Class A Member’s Units shall vest equally on an annual basis over a period of three (3) years.

 A Disassociated Member who experiences a withdrawal as a Member for any reason, other than a removal for Cause, shall be deemed to be vested in that portion of such Member’s aggregate Units as of the time of their withdrawal.
 Vesting ceases once a Member has withdrawn and all Unvested Units shall revert to Company in accordance with this Agreement.
 "Unvested Units" means Units that are subject to a risk of forfeiture or repurchase at the lesser of cost or fair market value.